ParallaxTeam/MindTheWorkset/README.md

 <h4 align="center">A custom Revit add-in to remind users of the workset they are on.</h4>

 ## Price
 This app is provided "as-is" for free and open source.
 This is made possible thanks to Parallax Team's commitment to sharing knowledge.
-There is an installer available in releases, but this project is very much "use at your own risk", please pay attention to the [license](#license) below.
+There is an installer available in [releases](https://github.com/johnpierson/MindTheWorkset/releases), but this project is very much "use at your own risk", please pay attention to the [license](#license) below.

 ## Usage
-After installing the application, it will just run any time Revit is open.
+After installing the application from the [releases](https://github.com/johnpierson/MindTheWorkset/releases) section, it will just run any time Revit is open.
 The only times it will alert the user are as follows:
 1. When Opening a workshared document
 2. When synchronize with central is complete.